TertiusRoach/development-portfolio_1.00/src/front-end/README.md

 Each file format has a distinct purpose, and through experience, I've discovered that the choice of format significantly influences the outcome based on specific requirements.

-### Global Styling

-This [SASS file](https://github.com/TertiusRoach/development-portfolio_1.00/blob/main/src/front-end/pages/global-styling.scss) acts as an override, enabling the modification of specific designs within the Bootstrap framework.
-A foundational structure is already established, providing flexibility in adjusting default values.

 > 🠋 Ideal for small graphical representations, typically used as website or application icons.

 [sample-content.ico](https://github.com/TertiusRoach/development-portfolio_1.00/tree/main/src/front-end/pages/index/~content/ico-files) 🠊 256x256